...

 As previously mentioned, there is no cure for alcoholism.
 As a result, these medications only serve as a portion of the alcohol rehab process.
 The essential part of MAT treatment is behavioral therapy and peer support.

-Throughout treatment, patients participating in a medication-assisted treatment program for alcoholism will be required to actively participate in a comprehensive treatment program that integrates mental health therapy, behavioral counseling, and support groups into one’s recovery.
+During treatment, patients in a MAT program for alcoholism must take part in a complete treatment plan.
+This plan includes mental health therapy, behavioral counseling, and support groups to help with their recovery.

 Some Therapies And Activities Patients Can Expect to Include:

 These therapies aim to give individuals the coping skills and resources they need to stay sober.
-While medications help reduce cravings, treatment and peer support allow patients to learn about why they abuse alcohol in the first place and how to cope in healthy ways.
+Medications can help reduce cravings.
+However, treatment and peer support teach patients why they abuse alcohol.
+They also show how to cope in healthy ways.

 To provide a whole-patient approach, integrated treatment also helps address co-occurring disorders, trauma, family therapy, and more.
-Most importantly, patients will work closely with their primary therapist and a physician to monitor their progress throughout treatment, make necessary adjustments, and further support the individual.
+Most importantly, patients will work closely with their main therapist and a doctor.
+They will monitor their progress during treatment, make needed changes, and provide extra support.

 MAT Treatment for Alcohol Addiction Works

-Medication-assisted treatment for alcohol disorder combines counseling and behavior therapies; it uses medication to treat alcohol use disorder and sustain recovery.
+MAT for alcohol disorder includes counseling and behavior therapies.
+It also uses medication to help treat alcohol use disorder and support recovery.
 Medication can help to:

 • Regain a stable state of mind, free from alcohol-induced highs and lows.